-In the last 24 hours, no deaths were reported and the number of fatalities remains at 257.
+In the last 24 hours, 1 death was reported and the number of fatalities adds up to 690.

 Authorities are closely monitoring the situation and continue to coordinate the actions of health personnel across the country.